roblkenn/EECS441-Backend/README.md

 - get : Retrieve an analytics event
 - post : Create a new analytics event
 - delete : Remove an analytics event

+/login
+- post: Login a user

+/logout
+- post: Logout a user